 - Fountain Paint Pot

 - Excelsior Geyser

 These are among the top 10 things to see in Yellowstone National Park, and you really should make time to visit them.
 Top of your list should be Old Faithful.
 This geyser is the most predictable geyser in the world for eruptions.
 It erupts every 60 to 90 minutes for between 1.5 and 5 minutes.
 The time between eruptions depends on the length of the last eruption.

-The Grand Prismatic Spring should also be on your must-see list.
+The Grand Prismatic Spring is one of the best places to visit in Yellowstone and should also be on your must-see list.
 And at the Lower Geyser Basin you should visit the Clepsydra Geyser which is on an almost constant eruption.

 Junior Rangers Program